Monday, February 10, 2025

 JOURNAL 12/08/93: Today Dan Froelich, musician and composer for Epic called me.
 He lives in Kansas City (that's crazy!) and works for Informix.
 He told me a lot about how the game publishing thing works.
 After finals week, we'll get together.

-We did end up getting together, Dan, Alex and I at Manny's, the finest Mexican restaurant in Kansas City.
+We did end up getting together, Dan, Alex and I, at Manny's, the finest Mexican restaurant in Kansas City.
 He told us a lot about Epic and the business of developing shareware games.
 He also brought beta copies of Epic's Xargon and Ken's Labyrinth, developed by wunderkind Ken Silverman.

 JOURNAL 12/15/93: